AleoNet/ARCs/arc-0006/README.md

 ## Verifying a Deployment

-To support upgrades, deployments are checked using the following rules:
+To support upgrades, deployments are checked using the additional rules:

+* Before upgradability is enabled:
+    * the deployment edition is zero.
-* Verify that the optional checksum in the `Deployment` is valid.
+    * the deployment checksum is `None`
-* Verify that the `ProgramOwner` is well-formed.
-Note that the `owner` is not meaningfully used by the protocol. **Developers should not assume that the <code>ProgramOwner</code> was the one that was originally issued in the <code>Deployment</code> transaction. **See the [Usage](#usage) section for examples regarding authorizing upgrades.**
+    * the deployment owner is `None`
+    * the deployment program does **NOT** use `constructor` or any of the new operands.
+* After upgradability is enabled:
+    * The deployment checksum is `Some` and that it matches the program.
+    * The deployment owner is `Some` and that it matches the transaction
+    * The program contains a `constructor`
 * If the `edition` is zero (`N::EDITION`), then check that:
     * the program does not exist in the DB or in-memory `Process`
-    * note that the program may have a constructor, in which case it is upgradable
 * Otherwise, check that:
     * the program does exist in the DB and in-memory `Process`
-    * the existing program is upgradable (it has a constructor)
     * the new edition increments the old edition by 1
     * the upgraded code is well-formed and does not violate any of the upgrade rules
+    * the existing program has a constructor.
+If it does not have a constructor, **a one-time migration is allowed for programs that were deployed before upgradability was enabled.** To qualify for the migration, the owner must match the previous owner.
+(See **Existing Programs** below)

 ## Changes to the VM and DB